 Planning, programming and assessing languages 7–10

-Resources supporting you in implementing language syllabuses in 7 to 10.
+Supporting you in implementing language syllabuses in Years 7 to 10.

 In NSW secondary schools, languages is a key learning area.
 Through learning languages, students engage in purposeful communication and reflect on the heritage, culture and identity of themselves and others.